George Sherrill

 George Friederich Sherrill (born April 19, 1977) is an American former professional baseball relief pitcher.
 Sherrill pitched in Major League Baseball (MLB) for the Seattle Mariners, Baltimore Orioles, Los Angeles Dodgers, and Atlanta Braves from 2004 through 2012.
 He was an MLB All-Star in 2008.

 Career

 Amateur and independent baseball

 Sherrill attended Evangelical Christian School in Memphis, Tennessee, graduating in 1995.
 He enrolled at Jackson State Community College, playing for the school's baseball team in 1996 and 1997.
+In 1997, Sherrill played summer league baseball for the Kenosha Kroakers of the Northwoods League.

 After his sophomore year, he transferred to Austin Peay State University.
 For the Austin Peay Governors baseball team, Sherrill served as closing pitcher in 1998, then as a starting pitcher in 1999.

 Sherrill began his professional career pitching for the Evansville Otters in the Frontier League, an independent baseball league.
 In 22 games pitched, he had a 2–4 win–loss record with a 3.15 earned run average (ERA).
 He played for Evansville in 1999 and 2000.
 He moved to the Northern League in 2001 and pitched for the Sioux Falls Canaries.
 In 2002 and 2003, he played for the Winnipeg Goldeyes of the Northern League.